-Companies recognize the need to apply psychology in organizational communications from HR to Twitter.
+Companies recognize the need to apply psychology in organizational communications using modern social media methods and technologies.
 Marketing is increasingly focused on the power of storytelling and identity as behavioral drivers across platforms.
 Entertainment tackles the perceptual limitations across multiple screens.
-Healthcare leverages media to provide care to marginalized and geographically disperse populations.
+Healthcare leverages media and technologies to provide care to marginalized and geographically disperse populations.
 Educators are adapting content to virtual spaces for online education.
 Media psychology is everywhere.

-Alumni of the MA in Media Psychology are eligible for articulated credit in some of Fielding's doctoral degree programs.
+Alumni of the MA in Applied Media Psychology are eligible for articulated credit in some of Fielding's doctoral degree programs.

-- PSY-525 Professional Writing for Media Psychology 4 semester credits - PSY-533 Media Psychology 4 semester credits - PSY-701A Research Methods I 4 semester credits
+- PSY-525 Professional Writing for Media Psychology 4 semester credits - PSY-526 Introduction to Psychological Science 4 semester credits - PSY-533 Media Psychology 4 semester credits - PSY-701A Research Methods I 4 semester credits